 Term Business definition Aboriginal and Torres Strait Islander employees Employees who identify as being of Aboriginal or Torres Strait Islander descent and who are accepted as such by the community in which they live.
 Annual reference period The annual reference period starts on the day following the last pay date of the previous financial year and ends on the last pay date of the current financial year.

-Annual remuneration The annual salary or salary package that an employee would receive if they worked full time.
+Term Business definition Remuneration The annual salary or salary package that an employee would receive if they worked full time.
 It excludes overtime, allowances and lump sum payments.
 It is different to actual earnings, which are affected by factors such as part-time work, overtime, allowances and lump sum payments.
-ANZSCO Australian and New Zealand Standard Classification of Occupations (ANZSCO ABS Cat.
-No. 1220.0).
+ANZSCO Australian and New Zealand Standard Classification of Occupations (Australian Bureau of Statistics (ABS), catalogue number 1220.0).
 ANZSCO is a skill-based classification used to classify all occupations and jobs in the Australian and New Zealand labour markets.
-ANZSCO has five hierarchical levels: major group, sub-major group, minor group, unit group and occupation.
-Occupations are the most detailed level of classification.
-They are grouped to form unit groups, which in turn are grouped into minor groups.
-Minor groups are aggregated to form sub-major groups, which in turn are aggregated at the highest level to form major groups.
+ANZSCO has five hierarchical levels which are as follows from high to low: major group, sub-major group, minor group, unit group and occupation.
+This report uses ANZSCO major group, ANZSCO minor group and occupation when analysing occupations in the workforce profile data.

-Term Business definition ANZSCO major group ANZSCO organises occupations into progressively larger groups based on their similarities in terms of skill level and specialisation.
-The 'major group' level provides only a broad indication of skill.
-Major groups are: the broadest level of ANZSCO formed using a combination of skill level and specialisation to create groups that are meaningful and useful for most (statistical and administrative) purposes.
-ANZSCO minor group ANZSCO minor groups are: subdivisions of the 'sub-major group' classification mainly distinguished from other minor groups in the same sub-major group based on skill specialisation.
 Census date The last pay date of the annual reference period.
 Census period The last pay fortnight of the annual reference period.
-Commuting ratio (out-to-in) The number of employees who commute out of a region to another region for work compared to the number of employees travelling into the same region for work.
-For example, the Illawarra region has a commuting ratio of 2.4 in 2019, which means 2.4 workers commute out of the region for every worker commuting in.
 Completed applications The number of applications for 'open' or 'filled' I work for NSW requisitions for which the latest application completion date is in the reference period.
 Diversity Workforce diversity initiatives in the government sector aim to build a workforce that reflects the diversity of the wider community.
-Under the Government Sector Employment Act 2013, diversity groups include Aboriginal and Torres Strait Islander people, women, people from culturally and linguistically diverse backgrounds, and people with disability.
+Under the Government Sector Employment Act 2013 , diversity groups include Aboriginal and Torres Strait Islander people, women, people from culturally and linguistically diverse backgrounds, and people with disability.
 The Act also provides for a broader definition of diversity, including mature workers, young people and carers.

 Term Business definition Diversity estimate Diversity estimates are calculated if the diversity response rate threshold of 65% is met.
 Where response rates are below the threshold, actual rates are reported.
 The estimate is calculated by taking the number of diversity group members divided by the number of respondents to at least one diversity question in any given year and then multiplying by the total number of employees.
 For this reason, estimates are always higher than actual rates.
-Diversity response rate Calculated by taking the number of employees who identify as belonging to any combination of diversity group classification, including 'English not first language spoken', 'racial, ethnic, ethno-religious minority group', 'disability' and 'Aboriginal and/or Torres Strait Islander', and dividing by the total number of employees.
+Diversity response rate This is calculated by taking the number of employees who identify as belonging to any combination of diversity group classification, including 'English not first language spoken', 'racial, ethnic, ethno-religious minority group', 'disability' and 'Aboriginal and/or Torres Strait Islander', and dividing by the total number of employees.
 Employment arrangement A non-casual employee's work arrangement, classified as either full time or part time.